Strobesstrobes

 • ✓%0d%0a%0d%0a + body (splitting)

-• ✓\r\n in JSON/API values
+• ✓\r\n inside JSON/API values

 How do you prevent CRLF injection?

-Concretely: strip or URL-encode \r and \n in redirect targets, cookie values, and any reflected header; validate redirect destinations against an allowlist rather than reflecting user input; and never log raw, unsanitized request data on the same line as structured fields.
-As with all injection bugs, treat data and protocol structure as separate things.
+Concretely: strip or URL-encode \r and \n in redirect targets, cookie values, and any reflected header; validate redirect destinations against an allowlist of paths rather than reflecting raw input; mark cache keys so a poisoned variant cannot be served to others; and never log unsanitized request data on the same line as structured fields.
+As with every injection class, the root fix is the same principle from the OWASP Top 10: keep data and protocol structure strictly separate, and never let a client-supplied byte decide where one header ends and the next begins.

 Frequently asked questions